bradfa/resume/resume.md

 ### 2015 to present: Kodak Alaris - Embedded Linux Software Engineer

 * U-Boot and Linux kernel development for ARM and x86 based products.
-* Led implementation of an OpenEmbedded (Yocto Project) based build system for embedded Linux products, including writing of recipes and integration of proprietary software.
+* Leader for implementation of OpenEmbedded (Yocto Project) based build systems for embedded Linux products.
-* Contributed patches upstream to OpenEmbedded, the Yocto Project's Poky, and U-Boot.
+* Contributed patches upstream to OpenEmbedded, the Yocto Project's Poky, and U-Boot open source projects.
-* Led technical aspects of defining and implementing open source license compliance.
+* Leader for defining and implementing open source license compliance.
-* Leader on the hardware/firmware architecture design team for new products.
+* Co-leader on the hardware/firmware architecture design team for new products.
+* Leader for design and verification of System on Chip (SoC) pin multiplexing configurations.
 * Led initial development of microcontroller based optical paper sensing and staple detecting projects.
-* Leader for design and verification of System on Chip (SoC) pin multiplexing configurations.
-* Mentor for firmware team new college hires.
+* Mentor for firmware development team new college hires.
-* Developed a software defined radio test fixture for ETSI 300 328 compliance Wi-Fi validation.
+* Developed a software defined radio (SDR) test fixture for ETSI 300 328 Wi-Fi compliance.
 * Firmware developer on Kodak Alaris i1150WN and i1190WN scanner products, launched in 2016.
 * Firmware developer on Kodak Alaris S2000 series scanner products,